nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 The results are OK:
 - All input has been evenly distributed between the four values (buckets);
-- The `%` operation is quite efficient (although it's usually two times more expensive than multiplication);
+- The `%` operation is quite efficient (although it's usually a number of times less efficient than multiplication);
 - Collisions are there, but they can be controlled by increasing the value `M` to accommodate the input size.

+> Multiplication and division take longer time.
+Integer multiplication takes 11 clock cycles on  Pentium 4 processors, and 3 - 4 clock cycles on most other microprocessors.
+Integer division takes 40 - 80 clock cycles, depending on the microprocessor.
+Integer division is  faster the smaller the integer size on AMD processors, but not on Intel processors.
+Details  about instruction latencies are listed in manual 4: "Instruction tables".
+Tips about how to speed up multiplications and divisions are given on page 146 and 147, respectively. ([source](https://www.agner.org/optimize/optimizing_cpp.pdf))

 > We call the resulting hashes **buckets**, and once we start implementing the actual hash table, this will make more sense.